 How to get the best deal on your rental

-- Management companies and individual home owners typically offer their customers the opportunity to buy trip insurance protection.
-Trip insurance, which generally add between 1% - 5% of the basic stay price, offers travellers reimbursement of their trip costs for any days missed resulting from health-related emergencies or weather, in addition to ensuing additional hurricane evacuation costs or charges, like an unanticipated motel stay or additional fuel.
-Trip insurance is definitely a bank account-saver if the unforseen happens (heaven forbid!).
+- Rental companies and individual rental home owners generally offer their guests an opportunity to obtain trip insurance coverage.
+Trip insurance, which generally will cost you somewhere between 1% - 5% of the basic stay rate, provides vacationers reimbursement of their rental expenses for any missed as a result of personal medical related emergencies or hurricanes, and additionally ensuing extra hurricane evacuation costs or expenses, like an unanticipated hotel stay or additional gas.

 The Rental Process